emilyvertosick/Statistics-Course/docs/03-week3.md

 This tells you that you had 386 observations, and there were 205 where sex was coded as 1, an observation proportion of 0.53.
 Now the "assumed" proportion was 0.5, giving an expected number of 193 women.
-These two values are quite close and the p value is 0.2.
+These two values are quite close and the p-value is 0.2.

 ## Assignments